Customer Portfolio Management

 Customers have been usually ranked in terms of the revenue they generated for the company in previous years, and companies have been willing to spend lavishly on the big spenders to retain them.
 But companies will have to classify this data in one important way.

 Customers will have to be classified in terms of the probability of their buying in future time periods.
 Therefore the value of a customer to a company would be dependent upon the amount of his future spending and his probability of doing so.
-The less the probability of his spending, larger would be the risk to the company.
+The less the probability of his spending, the larger would be the risk to the company.

 The amount of effort and money that a company would be willing to spend on a customer to acquire or retain him will have relation to his revenue potential and his risk to the company.
-The higher the revenue potential and lower the risk, the more valued is the customer and more eager would the company be to acquire or retain him.
+The higher the revenue potential and lower the risk, the more valued is the customer and the more eager would the company be to acquire or retain him.

-They are also more expensive to acquire and retain, since they understand their own importance to the company and play hard with the company.
+They are also more expensive to acquire and retain since they understand their own importance to the company and play hard with the company.
 Small spenders can be pretty consistent as they would not be fervently wooed by competitors and might be easier to acquire and retain.

-If the company’s existing portfolio has low revenues and low risk, and if it wants to increase revenues and is wiling to tolerate a higher level of risk, it can target big spenders with high risk.
-If the company’s portfolio has high revenue and high risk, but would like to reduce its risk, it should seek customers with low risk even if their spending is low.
+If the company’s existing portfolio has low revenues and low risk, and if it wants to increase revenues and is willing to tolerate a higher level of risk, it can target big spenders with high risk.
+If the company’s portfolio has high revenue and high risk but would like to reduce its risk, it should seek customers with low risk even if their spending is low.

-The company is in an enviable position if its portfolio has high revenue and low risk customers.
+The company is in an enviable position if its portfolio has high revenue and low-risk customers.
 The company can make a decision of further increasing revenue and tolerating a higher amount of risk by going for big spenders or it can be conservative and target small spenders.

 But before it can target the right type of customer, it has to gather sufficient information about him to classify his revenue potential and risk.
-Acquiring and retaining customers would have to be a more deliberate activity if the company has to have the portfolio with the desired level of revenue and risk.
+Acquiring and retaining customers would have to be a more deliberate activity if the company has to have a portfolio with the desired level of revenue and risk.